 In the area of health, all pupils receive medical check-ups and follow-up on various health-related issues.
 In addition to nutritional support, monthly height and weight records are kept to detect possible cases of malnutrition and to intervene by involving and informing the families or making hospital referrals for the most severe cases.

 The project has been running successfully since its inception in 2010, and has gradually expanded its coverage, the range of activities on offer and the quality of teaching.
-It has also involved 130 women who are responsible for preparing the daily lunches for the participating children and who are paid a salary for their work.
+It has also involved 130 women who are responsible for preparing the daily nutritional supplements for the participating children and who are receiving salary for their work.

 The success of the Preschool Education programme led us in 2018 to promote the Sustainable Preschools project, whereby 19 of the preschools that we had been managing from Mumbai Smiles will now be managed by their respective teaching teams, without any intervention on our part.